Marindo-12/ai-attendence-system-student/README.md

 When a match is found, attendance is logged with the current date and time in the attendance.xlsx file.
 A sound is played for feedback.
 Future Improvements:
-Performance optimization for faster face recognition with larger datasets.
+Performance Optimization: Faster face recognition with larger datasets.
-Real-time webcam integration for smoother attendance marking.
+Real-time Webcam Integration: Smoother attendance marking.
-Error handling and additional user features.
+Error Handling: Additional user features and better error management.